skittles9823/QuickSwitch/README.md

 ### v3.1.2
 - twrp doesn't like \n so lets make the abort error display correctly
 - verify aapt successfully created the overlay, and abort otherwise
+- fix for Q custom roms on Samsung devices

 <details><summary>Older changes</summary>